 When Tom first arrived two team members told him they probably wouldn’t come to the office the next day because they’re predicting snow.
 Tom, a former Israeli Naval officer, looked up at the skies and saw nothing but blue skies.

-Tom shared with us why monday.com opened the New York office and what he learned from the process.
+Tom shared with us why he agreed to help start the New York office and what he learned from the process.